 Chemical importers are subject to the TSCA section 13 (15 U.S.C.
-1612) import certification requirements promulgated at 19 CFR 12.118 through 12.127, and 19 CFR 127.28 (the corresponding EPA policy appears at 40 CFR part 707, subpart B).
+2612) import certification requirements promulgated at 19 CFR 12.118 through 12.127; see also 19 CFR 127.28.
 Chemical importers must certify that the shipment of the chemical substance complies with all applicable rules and orders under TSCA.
-Importers of chemical substances subject to a final SNUR must certify their compliance with the SNUR requirements.
-In addition, any persons who export or intend to export a chemical substance identified in a final SNUR are subject to the export notification provisions of TSCA section 12(b) (15 U.S.C.
-2612 (b)) (see § 721.20), and must comply with the export notification requirements in 40 CFR part 707, subpart D.
+Importers of chemicals subject to these SNURs must certify their compliance with the SNUR requirements.
+The EPA policy in support of import certification appears at 40 CFR part 707, subpart B. In addition, any persons who export or intend to export a chemical substance identified in a proposed or final SNUR are subject to the export notification provisions of TSCA section 12(b) (15 U.S.C.
+2611 (b)) (see § 721.20), and must comply with the export notification requirements in 40 CFR part 707, subpart D.